 The way electronic devices are made never evolved

-The way electronic devices are made never evolved: it’s still monolithic.
+The way electronic devices are made has always been monolithic.
 Companies have to design everything, every time.
-We consider an electronic project to be 25% innovation and 75% re-inventing the wheel.
-Forcing them to deal with big risks, big money, and big skilled teams.
+In our view, any electronic project is 25% innovation and 75% reinventing the wheel.
+This forces companies to take significant risks, spend big money, and hire big skilled teams.

 Before 2012, when you wanted to build a web service such as Airbnb, you needed to develop everything: the chat, shopping cart management, search features, etc. In a nutshell, you needed a lot of skills and teammates!

-Nowadays, it goes completely different thanks to microservices and API.
+These days, things are entirely different thanks to microservices and APIs.
 You can use Intercom, Apicart, or Algolia.
 It has become faster, easier, cheaper!
 Even if you're not a tech guy, you can aim to build a nice MVP.
-In other words, microservices unleashed the SaaS industry since 2012.
+In other words, microservices unleashed the SaaS industry beginning around 2012.